 Nonperiodic distributions.
 Withhold 10% of the taxable part of a nonperiodic distribution that is not an eligible rollover distribution.
-The recipient may request additional withholding on Form W-4P or claim exemption from withholding.
+In most cases, designated distributions from any IRA are treated as nonperiodic distributions subject to withholding at the 10% rate even if the distributions are paid over a periodic basis.
+See Regulations section 35.3405-1T, Q&A F-14.
+The recipient may request additional withholding on Form W-4P or claim exemption from withholding